AnnettaQi/Guelph-Family-Health-Study-published-/README.md

 The statistical analysis of this Guelph family health study consists 2 parts: 1: taste preference analysis 2. diet composition analysis
 Variables of interest: taste receptors, measure of taste; diet variables; demographics variables (as confounding variables);

+Breakthrough:
-Breakthrough:1: family data are correlated as clusters; pedigree relationship is given as ID of individual ID and parents IDs
+1: family data are correlated as clusters; pedigree relationship is given as ID of individual ID and parents IDs
 2: Confounding variables controlled

 Part 1: taste preference and sensitivity threshold